 This position offers a unique and exciting opportunity for an extremely capable individual to develop and implement an overall vision for the NICHD/DIR and to plan and oversee basic, clinical, and applied research programs.
 The Scientific Director will guide and oversee the Institute’s clinical research portfolio, clinical trials, and drug and device development efforts both internally and through research agreements with leading institutions around the country to advance basic science, translational, and applied clinical research.
 The Scientific Director will evaluate research efforts and establish program priorities, allocate resources, direct the training of pre-doctoral and post-doctoral fellows, collaborate with other NIH programs, and advise the NICHD Director and senior staff on DIR programs and on areas of scientific interest to the Institute.
 The incumbent plays a key role in creating and maintaining a nurturing research environment that encourages creativity, collaboration among scientists from different disciplines, effective training of post-doctoral fellows and trainees, and efficient utilization of resources.
 The DIR has a staff of approximately 1,000 and a current annual budget in excess of $200 million.
-In addition to the managerial/administrative responsibilities outlined above, the Scientific Director is expected to carry out his/her own high-quality research program.
-Resources commensurate with the proposed program will be provided.
-Information on the NICHD may be found at https://www.nichd.nih.gov.
+A critical element of this position is that the Scientific Director is expected to lead his/her own high-quality research program.
+Resources commensurate with the vision of the proposed program will be provided.
+Information on the NICHD may be found at: https://www.nichd.nih.gov/

 LOCATION: Bethesda, Maryland